Privacy Notice: Applicants

 - Executive agencies or non-departmental public bodies such as UK Visas and Immigration, HM Revenue and Customs and the Health and Safety Executive.

-- Loan providers and funding organisations: This includes the Student Loans Company, EU and overseas research partners, consortium partners and research councils.
+- Loan providers and funding organisations: This includes the Student Loans Company, Student Finance England, any agencies providing grants or funding for disabled students if you have asked us to support you with this process, EU and overseas research partners, consortium partners and research councils.
 We also share information if the terms of the loan or funding contract require information about attendance and/or progress.
-We will also assist students to apply for disability-related grants, where appropriate.

 - Embassies, consulates and other sponsors: we may share information if a sponsor or similar can show they have a legitimate need